 How close am I to the limit?

-You can work up to 50 days in a school year without affecting your pension.
-If you plan to work past the end of the month in which you hit the 50-day limit, let us know.
+If you plan to work past the end of the month in which you hit the limit, let us know.
 We’ll suspend your pension the following month.

 All suspended pensions will automatically resume either on September 1st, or the month in which you have no re-employment service (whichever comes earlier).